-Incision wound edges, such as a surgical opening, are held together with sutures, prompting new skin to form across the margin instead of along the length of the incision.
-Since there's no gap to fill across the wound, it only takes approximately two weeks for an incision to go through the four healing stages.
+Incision wound edges, such as a surgical opening, are held together with sutures, prompting new skin to form across the margin instead of along the length of the incision area.
+Since there's no gap to fill across the wound, it only takes approximately two weeks for an incision to reach the remodeling stage.

-As your dog's incision heals, watch for normal signs of progress in the first few days after treatment:
+As your dog's surgical site heals, you might see the following in the first few days after surgery:

 - Red and swollen incision edges